hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Haskell Curry (FUN)/README.md

 ## Challenges

 ### Challenge 1: Sanity check
-Description: You will implement a basic functional programming task.
-Specifically, you will create a function that performs operations on a list of integers.
+**Description**: You will implement a basic functional programming task.
+Specifically, you will create a function that performs operations on a list of integers. <br/>
+**Objective**: Get acquainted with a Functional Programming language

 ### Challenge 2: Pokémon Damage Calculator
-Description: The primary objective of this challenge is to implement a function that calculates the total damage a Pokémon would suffer from a list of enemy moves, taking into account the Pokémon's type weaknesses.
+**Description**: The primary objective of this challenge is to implement a function that calculates the total damage a Pokémon would suffer from a list of enemy moves, taking into account the Pokémon's type weaknesses.<br/>
+**Objective**: Learn how to use and interact with the functional programming data structures, implement functions and manipulate data with higher-order functions.

 ### Challenge 3: Pokédex Filter
-Description: Use higher-order functions (e.g., filter, map) to obtain a list of Pokémon of a certain type.
+**Description**: Use higher-order functions (e.g., filter, map) to obtain a list of Pokémon of a certain type.<br/>
+**Objective**: Learn how to use higher-order functions to manipulate data on a list.